dozmorovlab/HiCcompare/README.md

-# HiCdiff
+# HiCcompare

 ## Overview

-`HiCdiff` provides functions for joint normalization and difference detection in multiple Hi-C datasets. `HiCdiff` operates on processed Hi-C data in the form of chromosome-specific chromatin interaction matrices. `HiCdiff` is available as an R package, the major releases can be found on Bioconductor (here)[insert URL].
+`HiCcompare` provides functions for joint normalization and difference detection in multiple Hi-C datasets. `HiCcompare` operates on processed Hi-C data in the form of chromosome-specific chromatin interaction matrices. `HiCcompare` is available as an R package, the major releases can be found on Bioconductor (here)[insert URL].

-`HiCdiff` accepts three-column tab-separated text files storing chromatin interaction matrices in a sparse matrix format which are available from several sources such as the [http://aidenlab.org/data.html](http://aidenlab.org/data.html) and [http://cooler.readthedocs.io/en/latest/index.html](http://cooler.readthedocs.io/en/latest/index.html).
-HiCdiff is designed to give the user the ability to perform a comparative analysis on the 3-Dimensional structure of the genomes of cells in different biological states. `HiCdiff` first can jointly normalize two Hi-C datasets to remove biases between them.
+`HiCcompare` accepts three-column tab-separated text files storing chromatin interaction matrices in a sparse matrix format which are available from several sources such as the [http://aidenlab.org/data.html](http://aidenlab.org/data.html) and [http://cooler.readthedocs.io/en/latest/index.html](http://cooler.readthedocs.io/en/latest/index.html).
+HiCcompare is designed to give the user the ability to perform a comparative analysis on the 3-Dimensional structure of the genomes of cells in different biological states. `HiCcompare` first can jointly normalize two Hi-C datasets to remove biases between them.
 Then it can detect signficant differences between the datsets using a genomic distance based permutation test.
 The novel concept of the MD plot, based on the commonly used MA plot or Bland-Altman plot is the basis for these methods.
 The log **M**inus is plotted on the y axis while the genomic **D**istance is plotted on the x axis.
 The MD plot allows for visualization of the differences between the Hi-C datasets.

 The main functions are:
 + `hic_loess()` which performs joint `loess` normalization on the Hi-C datasets